Lightspace-Official/lightX-DevBox/README.md

 * run program - Runs a lxp program
 * pkg program - Packages a program folder and all the programs inside it
 * example - A example command
-* install pkg - Installs a external package from the lX server
+* glip install - Installs a external GLIP package from the lX server
 * cd - Mounts a directory
 * lx pip - Installs a external PyPI package for lxp programs
 * lx requirements.txt - Installs all the PyPI packages needed for a program
+* help

 ## Roadmap
 - [ ] Will support more programmming languages (See milestones)